modelsconf2018/modelsconf2018.github.io/program/index.md

     <tbody>
     <tr>
       <td class="info" colspan="14">
-        11:30 - 13:00: Steering Committee Lunch (by invitation only)
+        11:30 - 13:00: Steering Committee Lunch (by invitation only) in 3A20
         <br> &nbsp;
       </td>
     </tr>